-Neil Patel uses case studies in his emails to see an increase in his deal closing ratio by 70%.
+Neil Patel uses case studies in his emails to see an increase in his deal closing ratio by 70 percent.

-And, WikiJobs increased purchases by 34% with testimonials.
+And, WikiJobs increased purchases by 34 percent with testimonials.

-Case studies serve as social proof, which is important at a time where 84% of buyers being the sales process with a referral.
+Case studies serve as social proof, which is important at a time where 84 percent of buyers being the sales process with a referral.